*South Pas Back Then

 We would hit the sidewalks with lemonade stands and hit the alleys for glass bottles to return.
 Our objective was candy.

 Another pastime was making wooden vehicles and nailing any type of wheel that was available.
 Metal roller skates were used extensively.
 We would test these contraptions on the steepest hill in Garfield Park.
 The vehicles usually came apart before we reached the bottom.
-The gang had great ideas, good intentions, but poor execution.
+The gang had great ideas, and good intentions, but poor execution.

 On one-fourth of July, we purchased fireworks from the Red Devil stand on Huntington Drive in Alhambra.
-With a boy scout knife, we disassembled the fireworks pinwheels and glued chopsticks to each powdered container, thus creating homemade rockets.
+With a Boy Scout knife, we disassembled the fireworks pinwheels and glued chopsticks to each powdered container, thus creating homemade rockets.
 This was cool except for the small brush fires they created.

 We only got into real trouble once.
 A mother accused us of breaking into a home.
 We admitted to climbing a wall and being in the yard but we did not break into the home.
 We were later exonerated but it didn't matter, the damage had been done.